Cultural references to chickens: Judaism

-Judaism

 Judaism includes many references to roosters as important animals.
 The Zohar, a book of Jewish mysticism and collection of writings on the Torah, tells of a celestial manifestation causing the crowing of roosters.
 The Talmud states: "Blessed be He who has given the cock intelligence" (Ber.
 60b).
+Furthermore, the set of blessings which begin the Jewish morning prayer begins with thanking the rooster who wakes up man because the rooster has " the insight to distinguish between day and night.”

 In the rabbinic literature, the cockcrow is used as general marker of time, and some of the Sages interpreted the "cockcrow" to mean the voice of the Temple officer who summoned all priests, Levites, and Israelites to their duties.
 The Hebrew gever or geber was used to mean "rooster" in addition to the literal meaning of "(strong) man".

 The rooster has also been depicted within the Star of David, a symbol of Judaism and Jewish identity.
 Excavations at Gibeon have found potsherds dating to the seventh century B.C. incised with roosters inside Stars of David.

 The seal of Jaazaniah, a 6th-century B.C. onyx seal found during the excavation of Tell en-Nasbeh, carries the insignia of a rooster with the inscription "belonging to Jaazaniah, servant to the king".
 Tell en-Nasbeh is likely the ruins of the biblical city of Mizpah, and according to II Kings 25:23, Jaazaniah was an official at Mizpah under the governor Gedaliah, whose reign corresponds to the onyx seal's time.
 The seal constitutes the first known representation of the chicken in Palestine.

 In the Jewish religious practice of kapparos, a rooster is swung around the head and then slaughtered on the afternoon before Yom Kippur, the Day of Atonement.
 The meat is then distributed among the poor for their pre-fast meal.
 The purpose of the ritual is the atonement of the man's sins as the animal symbolically receives them; Jewish scholars in the ninth century wrote that, as symbolized by the Hebrew word gever or geber meaning both "man" and "rooster", the rooster may serve as a religious vessel in place of man.
 The religious practice is mentioned for the first time by Natronai ben Hilai, Gaon of the Academy of Sura in Babylonia, in 853 C.E., who describes it as a custom of the Babylonian Jews.
 Kapparos has also been practiced by Persian Jews.